Martina Franca: Geography

 Located in the Itria Valley, close to the provinces of Bari and Brindisi, Martina Franca borders with the municipalities of Alberobello (BA), Ceglie Messapica (BR), Cisternino (BR), Crispiano, Massafra, Mottola, Locorotondo (BA), Ostuni (BR), Villa Castelli (BR), Grottaglie and Noci (BA).
 It counts the hamlets (frazioni) of Baratta, Capitolo, Cappuccini, Carpari, Gemma, Infarinata, Lamia Vecchia, Madonna dell'Arco, Monte Fellone, Monte Ilario, Montetulio, Monti del Duca, Motolese, Nigri, Ortolini, Papadomenico, Pergolo, Pianelle, San Paolo, and Specchia Tarantina.

 Culture

 The opera Festival della Valle d'Itria is held annually in July/August.
 It presents a variety of rather unusual operas.

 Economy

-Agriculture is concentrated in the fertile lands in small valleys.
-The Viticulture is mainly based on white grape wine.
-There are also many olive trees growing, in fact olive oil is also one of the main product of the area.
+Agriculture is concentrated in fertile lands in small valleys.
+The Viticulture is mainly based on white grape wines.
+There are many olive trees growing — olive oil is one of the main product of the area.

-The most common livestocks are sheep and goats, to which is added the breeding of thoroughbred "murgese" horses and the famous donkey of Martina Franca.
+Sheep and goats are the most common livestock.
+There is also the breeding of thoroughbred Murgese horses and the Martina Franca donkey.

-The most developed industry is the textile manufacturing, that made Martina famous also in the movie industry for a big international film in the 80's.
+The most developed industry is textile manufacturing that made Martina famous also in the movie industry for a big international film in the '80s.

-The services sector is characterized by banks, insurances and tourism, especially eno-gastronomic one.
-It is very common for tourists to visit oil mills, wine-making facilities and cellars to taste amazing local products.
-One of the most important culinary excellence is the "Capocollo Di Martina Franca", a DOP quality product.
+The services sector is characterized by banks, insurance and tourism, especially eno-gastronomic tourism.
+It is common for tourists to visit oil mills, vineyards and cellars to taste local products.